History remains both a popular and important subject, an indispensable guide to how the modern world has come to be as it is.

 Russia 1917-1953.
 This part of the course allows for a detailed study of a short period of time.
 In this course we examine the causes of the revolutions of 1917, the rule of Lenin and Stalin’s rise to power.
 We then look at Stalin’s rule and control of the USSR, as well as his economic and social reforms.
 This is followed by the study of the effects of the Second World War on the USSR.
 Much time is also spent developing the skills in analysing primary documents, and essay writing which students need in this paper.

 Time is spent in the Summer Term of Year 12 teaching the coursework topic.
 We study Civil Rights in the USA 1865-1965.
 Students are taught outline lessons and introduced to some of the areas of historiographical debate.
-Students then work independently on their own question producing a 3,500 word coursework assignment.
+Students then work independently on their own question producing a coursework assignment between 3,500 and 4,500 words.

 - 40% Examination on the whole Breadth Study 1485-1603